Overview

 If personal service is not required under the Rules, often service of documents will be fairly simple - either sending it by mail or by courier, dropping it off at an office, or having someone serve it for you.

 Sometimes distance makes it inconvenient or impossible for you to serve your own documents.
-Sometimes it may be an awkward or potentially confrontational situation.
-If sending the document by mail or by courier is not allowed under the Rules, there are professional process servers who will serve the document for you, for a fee.
-You can get the name of a process server from the yellow pages of the telephone directory.
+Sometimes it may be an awkward or a potentially confrontational situation.
+If sending the document by mail or by courier is not allowed under the Rules, there are professional process servers who will serve the document for you for a fee.
+You can get the name of a process server from the yellow pages.
+A lawyer or paralegal may also be able to recommend a suitable agency.

-You could also ask a friend to do it for you.
+You could also ask a friend to serve a document for you.
 If the party you are serving is in another town, you might be able to mail it to a friend there and have him or her serve it for you.

 Remember, you will have to file with the court an Affidavit of Service [Form 8A] that is signed and sworn or affirmed by the person who has served the document.